Heitor Gouvêa

 https://google.com/?code=e629bd01-00cd-4b67-8f5d-f7fc50c2a9c7

-This content in the “?code=” parameter aroused my curiosity.
-Understanding a little more of the original request, I was able to conclude that the value of this parameter is a Session Token.
+After analyzing the ?code= parameter and the original request, it was verified that the value of this parameter corresponds to a Session Token[2].

 Proof Of Concept